tamarin-prover/tamarin-prover/manual/src/002_installation.md

 The first and preferred method is with [PackageControl.io](https://packagecontrol.io/). editor-sublime can now be installed via the sublime package manager.
 See the [install](https://packagecontrol.io/installation) and [usage](https://packagecontrol.io/docs/usage) documentation, then search and install Tamarin​Prover.

 Alternatively it can be installed from source.
-For Linux / OS X this process can be followed.
+For Linux / macOS this process can be followed.
 We assume you have the `git` tool installed.

 1. Change Directory to Sublime Text packages directory:
-    + Mac OS X: `cd ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/`
+    + macOS: `cd ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/`
     + Linux: `cd ~/.config/sublime-text-3/Packages/`

 2. Clone the directory into the Packages folder.